jaymwong/ros1-mac-osx/README.md

 # ROS1 Mac OSX Support
 Developing on Mac OSX with ROS locally built for the past 6+ years has been nice, especially with the support scripts from [ros-install-osx](https://github.com/mikepurvis/ros-install-osx).
-However, recently, `brew` has been failing more and more commands to a point where building ROS on a Mac is not only frustrating but extremely time consuming.
+However, recently, several `brew` commands are either failing or no longer supported to a point where building ROS on a Mac is not only frustrating, but extremely time consuming.
 The purpose of this repository is to hold a working copy of the libraries that has successfully built ROS on my Mac OSX machine.
 It's not elegant at all, in fact, it's very "hacky" and might clobber some existing `brew` packages on your machine.
 Regardless, I'm putting this together for my future self and the greater ROS community.
 That being said, I make no guarantees as to whether it will work for you.
 Good luck!

 Notable ROS features that have been tested to work for development,
 - ROS1 Kinetic (core, messages, actionlib, services)